kchen1999/resume-job-finder/README.md

-# AI Resume Job Matcher for Entry Level Tech Roles
+# AI Resume Job Matcher for Junior Tech Roles

 A resume matching platform that helps users (primarily entry level/recent graduates) find jobs based on experiences extracted from their uploaded resume using AI and vector similarity search.

-Users have the ability to filter jobs based on their experience level (intern, junior, mid/senior, lead+), posted within period (1 day ago, 3 days ago, 7 days ago), domain (software engineer roles only at this stage), and location (Sydney only at this stage).
+Users have the ability to filter jobs based on their experience level (intern, junior, mid/senior, lead+), posted within period (1 day ago, 3 days ago, 7 days ago), domain (software engineering roles only at this stage), and location (Sydney only at this stage).

 ## Tech Stack